 Disabilities resulting from a TBI depend upon the severity of the injury, the location of the injury, and the age and general health of the individual.
 Some common disabilities include problems with cognition (thinking, memory, and reasoning), sensory processing (sight, hearing, touch, taste, and smell), communication (expression and understanding), and behavior or mental health (depression, anxiety, personality changes, aggression, acting out, and social inappropriateness).
 More serious head injuries may result in stupor, an unresponsive state, but one in which an individual can be aroused briefly by a strong stimulus, such as sharp pain; coma, a state in which an individual is totally unconscious, unresponsive, unaware, and unarousable; vegetative state, in which an individual is unconscious and unaware of his or her surroundings, but continues to have a sleep-wake cycle and periods of alertness; and a persistent vegetative state (PVS), in which an individual stays in a vegetative state for more than a month.

-Manibog Law has significant experience with TBI litigation and can help victims and their families navigate through these life-altering injuries, treatment and claims.
+Manibog Law has significant experience with TBI litigation, including brain injuries, and can help victims and their families navigate through these life-altering injuries, treatment and claims.

 To find out more about TBI or to get help, go to: